-Fighting rising levels of unemployment - particularly among young people - has become one of the most urgent tasks for European governments.
+Fighting high levels of unemployment - particularly among young people - is one of the most urgent tasks for European governments.
 Too many young people leave school prematurely running a high risk of being unemployed and socially marginalised.
 The same risk threatens many adults with low skills.
 Technologies are changing the way in which society operates, and there is a need to ensure the best use is made of them.
 EU businesses need to become more competitive through talent and innovation.

 Europe needs more cohesive and inclusive societies which allow citizens to play an active role in democratic life.
-Education and youth work are key to prevent violent radicalisation by promoting common European values, fostering social integration, enhancing intercultural understanding and a sense of belonging to a community.
-Erasmus+ is an important instrument to promote the inclusion of people with disadvantaged backgrounds, especially newly arrived migrants, in response to critical events affecting European countries.
+Education, training, youth work and sport are key to promote common European values, foster social integration, enhance intercultural understanding and a sense of belonging to a community, and to prevent violent radicalisation.
+Erasmus+ is an effective instrument to promote the inclusion of people with disadvantaged backgrounds, including newly arrived migrants.